eclipse-openj9/openj9-docs/docs/xquickstart.md

 This option causes the JIT compiler to run with a subset of optimizations, which can improve the performance of short-running applications.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** For compatibility with other Java&trade; virtual machines, you can also specify the `-client` option, which results in identical behavior to `-Xquickstart`.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** For compatibility with other Java&trade; virtual machines, you can also specify the `-client` option, which results in identical behavior to `-Xquickstart`.

 ## Syntax